 Further information on the present uncertainties in the Eurozone (ECB‘s quantitative easing program, Brexit und Greek crisis) and the corresponding impact on yields of corporate bonds can be found here.

 Basis: Until 31.05.2015 Bloomberg indexes, since 30.06.2015 Thomson Reuters Datastream indexes.
 Discount rates Mercer Yield Curve 2006–2014 rounded to 10 basis points.
 Smaller adjustments in the calculation as of 30.06.2015 and 30.11.2016 (description here).

-The following interest rates can be derived from the MYC for different durations through an interpolation (as of: May 31st, 2018):
+The following interest rates can be derived from the MYC for different durations through an interpolation (as

 We’re eager to speak with you.
 Please send an e-mail.